PastIn Person

 Lecturer, AI Innovation and Law Fellow at University of Texas at Austin School of Law

-Kevin Frazier serves as a Lecturer and AI Innovation and Law Fellow at the University of Texas at Austin School of Law.
+Kevin Frazier is a Lecturer and AI Innovation and Law Fellow at the University of Texas at Austin School of Law.

 Luke Yingling